 5. Roll Up the Carpet for Disposal

-After cutting sections into the carpet, you can roll up each section and secure it with duct tape.
+After cutting sections into the carpet, you can secure each section with duct tape.
 This will make the carpet easier to transport out of the room as you continue your project.

 6. Remove the Carpet Pad (If Present)